Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Well, whaddya want from me?!
 I’m a simple kind o’ ‘Back, *yijao?* I lift things, I cook things, I fuck pretty people..."

-"...You put your pants on one leg at a time…"
+"...You put your pants on one leg at a time..."

 "Naw.
 I don’t wear pants! *Maybe* shorts.
 Ooh!
 I can wear a good work-kilt now!
 We’re allowed once we complete the First Ring."